Logius-standaarden/API-Design-Rules/Designrules v1.0.md

-# API designrules
+# The Designrules

-> *This chapter aims to describe a set of design rules for the unambiguous provision of RESTful APIs (henceforth abbreviated as APIs).
+This chapter aims to describe a set of design rules for the unambiguous provision of RESTful APIs (henceforth abbreviated as APIs).
 This achieves a predictable government so developers can easily start consuming and combining APIs.
 Until now, this chapter does not include rules for other types of APIs, e.g. SOAP.
-In the addendum *API-principles*, the set of rules has been condensed into a number of core principles to keep in mind for the design and creation of APIs.*
+In the addendum *API-principles*, the set of rules has been condensed into a number of core principles to keep in mind for the design and creation of APIs.

 ## Introduction